-We all believe in this saying, and we really miss very important advantages we can get from foods with healthy fat.
+We all believe in this saying, and we really miss very important advantages we can get from healthy food fat.

 However, this article is going actually to give us some benefits and wonderful advantages of fats and most important sources of healthy fats.

 That is to say, fats, also called lipids, which are important for us because of the following raisons:

 - Fats are an energy supplier in addition to carbohydrates and proteins,

 - They build the block our body cells,

 - Also, fats are used as a warming insulating layer under the skin

 - And they carry of the fat-soluble vitamins E, D, A and K.